|Schedule||Fees||Prizes||How to enter||Registrations||Rules||Previous Opens||Accommodation|

 |Surcharge||£10 if you are not a member your national Go Association|

-If you only want to play for one or two days then discounted rates apply - £10 per day for Junior players or £15 per day for other players plus the £10 surcharge if you're not a member of your national Go Association.
+If you only want to play for one or two days, then these rates apply: £10 per day for Junior players, or £17 per day for other players before 15th December, after that £20 per day (plus the surcharge if you're not a member of your national Go Association).

-If you wish your name and grade not to appear in the online list of players you must indicate this in your online entry.
-If you wish your name to be removed after submitting your entry, please the organisers.
+If you do not wish your name and grade to appear in the online list of players you must indicate this when you register.
+If you wish your name to be removed from the online list after submitting your registration then contact us.

-You are expected to enter using your EGF rank, if you have one.
-This helps us plan the tournament, but is not necessarily used for the draw.
+You are expected to enter using your European Go Federation Rating (GoR) if you have one.
+This helps us plan the tournament but is not necessarily used for the draw.
 See below for how we set your initial McMahon Score.

 |Playing time||90 minutes if either player is 19 kyu or stronger, 60 minutes otherwise|